Lukoil said the agreement with Carlyle was 'not exclusive for the company'. AFP

 • Arabic

-Russia’s second-largest oil producer, Lukoil, has agreed to sell the bulk of its international assets on a conditional basis to US private equity firm Carlyle Group.
+Russia’s second-largest oil producer, Lukoil, has agreed to sell the bulk of its international assets to US private equity firm Carlyle Group, a potential deal that would accelerate Moscow’s retreat from key Middle Eastern energy projects, including some of the region’s largest oil and gas developments.

-In the Middle East, Lukoil’s most prized holding is its 75 per cent stake in Iraq’s West Qurna-2 oilfield, one of the world’s largest, producing roughly 460,000 to 480,000 barrels per day, which is about 0.5 per cent of global oil supply, and accounting for nearly 9 per cent of Iraq’s output.
+In the Middle East, Lukoil’s most prized holding is its 75 per cent stake in Iraq’s West Qurna-2 oilfield, one of the world’s largest, producing an estimated 460,000 to 480,000 barrels per day, which is about 0.5 per cent of global oil supply, and accounting for nearly 9 per cent of Iraq’s output.
+It is estimated to hold around 14 billion barrels of oil in reserves.

-Earlier in January, Iraq’s cabinet approved the nationalisation of petroleum operations at West Qurna 2 to prevent production disruptions caused by sanctions on Lukoil.
+Iraq’s cabinet this month approved the nationalisation of petroleum operations at West Qurna 2 to prevent production disruption caused by sanctions on Lukoil.
+State-run Basrah Oil Company has since taken over operations so production can continue at the field in southern Iraq.
+Iraq's Oil Ministry and the BOC were not available for comment.

-Lukoil declared force majeure in November at the oilfield after it was hit with sanctions alongside Rosneft, as part of US President Donald Trump's push to end the war in Ukraine.
+In November, Lukoil declared force majeure in West Qurna 2 after the company was hit with sanctions alongside Rosneft, as part of US President Donald Trump's push to end the war in Ukraine.

 Force majeure refers to an unforeseen set of circumstances preventing a party from fulfilling a contract.

-The firm also holds a 60 per cent interest in Iraq’s Block 10 (Eridu) and a 50 per cent stake in Egypt’s West Esh El Mallaha fields.
-It also held a 10 per cent share in Abu Dhabi’s Ghasha gas concession, which it sold in November.
+Lukoil firm also holds a 60 per cent interest in Iraq’s Block 10 (Eridu) and a 50 per cent stake in Egypt’s West Esh El Mallaha fields.